ray5273/comentario/docs/content/configuration/backend/static.en.md

     - debug
 ---

-Comentario server can be configured in two ways:
+The static, or start-up, configuration of Comentario server can be set using command-line options or environment variables.
+Both methods are equivalent, with command-line options taking precedence.

 <!--more-->

-* Using command-line options;
-* Using environment variables.

 ## Command-line help